Gloria Chinasa

 Gloria Chinasa Okoro (born 8 December 1987) is a former footballer who plays as a forward.
 Born and raised in Nigeria to Nigerian parents, she capped for the Equatorial Guinea women's national team.

 Club career

 Chinasa was born and raised in Nigeria.
 She began her career in Port Harcourt-based club Rivers Angels.
 In 2005, she played a match against an Equatorial Guinean club and scored three goals.
 After that, she accepted a proposal to play for the Equatorial Guinea women's national team.

 Chinasa played the 2011 World Cup, where she was a starting player in the 3–2 loss to Australia.

-Following the World Cup, Chinasa signed for Polish champions Unia Racibórz.
+Following the World Cup, Chinasa signed for Ekstraliga Kobiet champions Unia Racibórz.
 She scored the team's only goal in the 2011–12 Champions League qualifying stage match against Pallokerho-35.

 On 28 October 2006, Chinasa scored the first goal in history for Equatorial Guinea on African Women's Championship.
 She also became African Champion in tournaments held in 2008 and 2012.